List of Monogatari characters: Deishū Kaiki

 In Tsukihi Phoenix he sold the information about Tsukihi being a phoenix to Yozuru.
 His specialty is non-existent and impostor Oddities.
 Kaiki knew Kanbaru's mother in the past and he promised to take care of Kanbaru if anything happened.
 It turns out Kaiki was in love with Kanbaru's mother and that the latter is the one she will ever treat in a good way.
 For that reason, Kaiki agrees to help Hitagi when she asks for his help in Hitagi End.
 Despite claiming that he has no interest in Hitagi at all, Kaiki sometimes shows signs of respect and admiration for her, although he knows how much she despises him.

 In Hitagi End Ononoki mentions that all his actions for splitting the Senjōgahara family, destroying the religious sect that Senjōgahara's mother was involved with might have been for Senjōgahara's sake.
-However, Ononoki concludes that it failed because he tried to do something which wasn't like him.
+However, Ononoki concludes that it failed because he tried to do something which was not like him.
 Kaiki, however, sarcastically denies all of it.

 In the end of Hitagi End, his fate is left unknown after being attacked by the student he conned who was ensnared by a reverse snake curse (and which he mentions may have been how Nadeko got her snake too in Nadeko Snake).
 The student, although driven with insanity from the curse pain, said that Ōgi had told him where Kaiki was.

 However it is shown that he is alive and well in Suruga Devil, where he makes a formal appearance to Kanbaru and revealing his relationship with Tooe, Kanbaru's mom.
 This reveal shows that Kaiki's "death" in Hitagi End was another one of Kaiki's lies.